 Coronal density

-This module is aimed at providing a quasi real-time determination of the 2D distribution of coronal densities on the plane of the sky.
+Quasi real-time determination of the 2D distribution of coronal densities

 The electron density distribution in the corona is obtained, with the regular cadence of one hour, from LASCO/C2 images, between 2 and 6 solar radii and in coronal sectors 60-degree wide across the equator.
 The need to provide electron-density maps with the same frequency as the images from the “Sun now” module, requires to calculate the density using total-brightness data, and not the pB measurements, that are performed by LASCO only once per day.